mawais-afz/java-interview-questions/java-basics.md

    - Methods that operate on different types
    - Type-safe APIs

-5. **Do you know Generics?
+5. **What are generics?
 How did you use them in your coding?**

-   Yes, I have extensive experience with Java Generics.
-Here are some common ways I've used them:
+   Generics in Java allow you to write classes, interfaces, and methods that can work with different types while providing compile-time type safety.
+Here are some common examples:

    1. **Collections Framework**